 JH Art Talks’ mission is to acknowledge and celebrate the wealth of artistic talent in Jackson Heights (and nearby Queens neighborhoods) by giving individual artists a platform to present their work to their community, and by giving the community a chance to be inspired by these artists.
 The selected artists represent diverse ages, cultures, and perspectives.

-In light of the COVID pandemic, we have moved our talks online.
-In pre-COVID times, we were grateful to have Espresso 77 cafe/gallery as our host, and we look forward to physically meeting up again.
+During the COVID pandemic, we moved our talks online.
+In pre-COVID times, we were grateful to have Espresso 77 cafe/gallery as our host.
+We look forward to physically meeting up again in spring of 2022!